AlexBeznos/sepass/README.md

 Welcome to Sepass app.
 This is application which allows you to securely share your passwords, secrets, etc.

 NOTE: From the feedback document I figured out that i had to add route for events history, but I think that access to such data should be restricted somehow, right now there is no user entity in my application and because of this restriction is not quite secure.
 So I decided that it does not make sense to create such route.
+But still, anybody who have access to database, can find all history(fetch requests, create request) for each secret.

 ## How to